-If you’re not sure on any of the regulations, it's always a good idea to consult a professional first.
+If you’re not sure about any of the regulations, it's always a good idea to consult a professional first.

 At Stairway Joinery, we’re happy to answer your questions and offer advice specific to your situation.
 You can get in touch online or by calling us on 01202 622826.